 - You don’t get hung up over loose skin.
 Just continue to focus on the weight loss.
 In all probability, it’s going to make you fitter, healthier and more active anyway.
 So focus on the bigger picture and cross the bridge when you come to it.
 Yes, there are ways in which you can restore your skin to its former glory.

 Let’s talk about the first way in detail.

 Hydration is the most underrated component of maintaining healthy skin.
-All that you’ve got to do is drink adequate amounts of water every day and it is clinically proven to improve skin biomechanics, which by the way, includes elasticity, maximum extensibility and the ability of the skin to return to its original state.
+All that you’ve got to do is keep your water bottle with you to ensure you drink adequate amounts of water every day and it is clinically proven to improve skin biomechanics, which by the way, includes elasticity, maximum extensibility and the ability of the skin to return to its original state.
 (5)

 Many a time, during weight loss, our diets become micro-nutrient deficient, which results in the skin losing elastin and collagen.
 Omega-3 fatty acids found in fatty fish such as Salmon helps keep your skin hydrated.
 Avocados are incredibly healthy and are a rich source of skin-healthy fats that improve the elasticity.
 (6)

 If your diet is deficient in Vitamins, it’s imperative that you pop a multivitamin pill every day.
 You need vitamins like Vitamin C & E, to protect the skin from free radical damage and to produce enough collagen.

 There’s at least one clinical study that reveals that dietary collagen might help improve skin elasticity.
 Although it’s a little preposterous to come to a definitive conclusion based on one study, there’s a lot of anecdotal evidence out there pertaining to Asian diets, which are rich in dietary collagen, and delayed aging in the population.
 A little extra collagen protein in the diet never hurt anybody, did it?
 (7)